EssentialBlocks/eb-open-verse-block/readme.txt

 **Completely Customizable:** You can customize EB Open Verse Block just the way you want.

-**Super Light-weight:** No extra resources used and it’s highly optimized for super fast loading & instant live editing.
+**Super Light-weight:** No extra resources are used and it’s highly optimized for super fast loading & instant live editing.

 **Dedicated Support:** We have an extraordinary support team ready to help you.
 Ask your questions in the support forum, we’ll get back to you immediately.